 Abigail flirts with John Proctor.
-She tries to get him to admit that he still wants her but expresses anger toward his wife for “blackening” her name in the village.
+She tries to get him to admit that he still wants her and expresses anger toward his wife for “blackening” her name in the village.

-- When Tituba starts naming villagers who are into witchcraft, Abigail joins in and starts naming women in the village that she saw with the Devil.
+When Tituba starts naming villagers who are into witchcraft, Abigail joins in and starts naming women in the village she saw with the Devil.

-- Abigail leads the girls of the court in their witchcraft accusations.
+Abigail leads the girls in court in their witchcraft accusations.

 One night, stuck by a pin, Abigail accuses Elizabeth Proctor of creating a poppet (a sort of voodoo doll) and sticking it with a pin to harm her.